/ (940) 565-4649

 He gave his professional concerto debut at the age of 16 and was appointed to the orchestra of the Lyric Opera of Chicago by age 19.
 Mr. Bradetich began his study of the bass at age 10 in the school orchestra program in Eugene, OR studying with Royce Lewis and Dr. Robert Hladky before studying at Northwestern University with Warren Benfield and Joseph Guastafeste where he earned both Bachelor and Masters degrees.
 Other major musical influences include performing for ten seasons at the Oregon Bach Festival with Helmuth Rilling, one of the world’s leading Bach authorities, and summer study with Gary Karr and many of the leading double bass pedagogues in the US.

 Jeff Bradetich has taught on the faculties of the University of Michigan and Northwestern University prior to his 1994 appointment as director of the largest double bass program in the world at the University of North Texas.
 His students hold positions in major orchestras on five continents and occupy many important teaching and leadership positions throughout the profession.
+Former UNT bass students have been awarded a Grammy, been involved in an Oscar winning performance and have given TED lectures.

 Mr. Bradetich has recently established the Bradetich Foundation for the advancement of the double bass.
 The Foundation hosted the 2010 International Double Bass Solo Competition with the largest prizes in double bass history.
 Complete information is available at: www.bradetichfoundation.org